Burnsedia/burnsedia.github.io/src/content/blog/CaseStudy-PrivateCloud-AI-Update.md

 ## Next step

-Use [boomerbill](https://boomerbill.net) to model infrastructure decisions against revenue and margin.
+Use this framework to model infrastructure decisions against revenue and margin.

 Get weekly build and cost notes in the [newsletter](/newsletter).